What is a basic bank account?

 The reading and understanding of pre-contractual and contractual information;

 Bank customers should learn about the banking product or service and the respective provider before conducting banking transactions on digital channels.

 The following are some of the main kinds of fraud related to the use of digital channels:

-This is when an unknown entity (hacker) pretends to be an institution or company, and through fraudulent emails, phone calls (vishing), or SMS (smishing) attempts to persuade a bank customer to divulge personal information, such as matrix card coordinates, passwords, and bank account numbers.
+This is when a hacker pretends to be an institution or company, and through fraudulent emails, phone calls (vishing), SMS (smishing) or social network posts tries to persuade the customer to provide personal information, such as passwords and bank account numbers.

-A common form of phishing on the internet is a window that opens when you access a credit institution’s website, requesting data that can be used to access your internet banking service (namely your matrix card coordinates).
+A common form of phishing on the internet is a window that opens when you access a credit institution’s website, requesting data that can be used to access your internet banking service.